danielgtaylor/jpeg-archive/README.md

 ```

 ### Compiling
-Modify the `Makefile` to point to your installation of `libjpeg.a`.
-If you are using turbo then point to it.
+The `Makefile` should work as-is on Ubuntu and Mac OS X. Other platforms may need to set the location of `libjpeg.a`.

 ```bash
 make